Swivel-Finance/gost/docs/redeemer/Redeemer.md

 | Type | Description |
 | --- | --- |
 |`bool` | true if the redemption was successful

 ### redeem
-redeem method signature for pendle
+redeem method signature for Pendle